 DMV Wants You to Pass

-Many people take their driving test when they have not sufficiently prepared, practiced enough, or practiced the right way.
+Many people take their behind-the-wheel drive test when they have not sufficiently prepared, practiced enough, or practiced the right way.
 The DMV examiner will ride with you only to make sure that you can drive safely and obey traffic laws.

-Your driving test will last about 20 minutes.
+Your drive test will last about 20 minutes.
 The test consists of basic actions you will encounter while driving, such as:

 Study this brochure and the California Driver Handbook (DL 600).
 Relax and do your best.